-PHASE RESPONSIBILITY Preparedness The APS GO TEAM! consists of 19 volunteers from across the state staff and includes: case workers, worker Vs, supervisors, SMEs, PAs, and a regional attorney.
+PHASE RESPONSIBILITY Preparedness The APS GO TEAM! consists of 19 volunteers from across the state staff and includes: case workers, worker V's, supervisors, subject Domoneo matter experts (SMEs), PAs, and a regional attorney.
 The APS Go Team! serves as "the first deployed" should a natural disaster occur.
 Each member will be issued a Pro Card and will either have a personal credit card or State Issued credit card for hotel, food and gas expenses.
 This team will be able to deploy quickly without having to wait for a Pro Card or Xtra card to be issued.
 Response Response actions: APS has non-coastal districts assigned to coastal districts that will provide back up during natural disasters.
 The APS GO TEAM! will be put on stand-by once an event is imminent and deployed to the affected area when law enforcement determines it is safe to do so.